Palm1r/QodeAssist/README.md

 ```
 4. Download the QodeAssist plugin.
 5. Launch Qt Creator and install the plugin:
-   - Go to About -> About Plugins
+   - Go to MacOS: Qt Creator -> About Plugins...
+           Windows\Linux: Help -> About Plugins...
    - Click on "Install Plugin..."
    - Select the downloaded QodeAssist plugin archive file